Topics on this page

 - Cloud resources are organized into their own branch in the Workload Security console, which lets you easily see which resources are protected and which are not.
 Without the vCloud account, all your cloud resources appear at the same root level under Computers.

 You can configure Workload Security to use a proxy server specifically for connecting to instances being protected in cloud accounts.
-The proxy setting can be found in Administration > System Settings > Proxies > Proxy Server Use > Deep Security Manager (Cloud Accounts - HTTP Protocol Only).
+The proxy setting can be found in Administration > System Settings > Proxies > Proxy Server Use > Primary Security Update Proxy used by Agents, Appliances, and Relays:.

 - Log in to VMware vCloud Director.